 The doctoral program is cohort-based.
 Normally, 12 students will be admitted each year, and will (unless individual circumstances prevent it) progress through the program as a group.
 Cohort-based delivery provides exposure to and networking among a diverse group of highly skilled, experienced professionals, and promotes collaborative learning in a scholarly learning community.

-A cohort is defined by the year in which the EdD students first begin their program of study (e.g. students beginning in 2015 would be referred to as cohort 8).
+A cohort is defined by the year in which the Doctor of Education in Distance Education (EdD) students first begin their program of study (e.g. students beginning in 2015 would be referred to as cohort 8).
 If a student falls behind their cohort group (e.g. through a program deferral), the student may join a later cohort group in order to complete the courses remaining in their program.

 At the beginning of the first year of the program, a required five-day orientation workshop is conducted.
 This time will be spent in instruction (i.e., the first course will commence), in program planning, in discussions with faculty and colleagues, in community-building activities, and in technology-related tutorials.
 The on-site orientation normally takes place during the third week of August, from Monday through Friday.